Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-value_index: Which value of the
+value_index: Which value of the collection to plot.

-plot_basemap: Whether an OpenStreetMap tile shall be rendered below
+plot_basemap: Whether an OpenStreetMap tile shall be rendered below.

-ax: The axis to plot to, default pyplot context if None
+ax: The axis to plot to, default pyplot context if None.

-zoom: The zoom level of the OSM basemap, default 16
+zoom: The zoom level of the OSM basemap, default 16.

-**kwargs: Args passed to the matplotlib scatter function
+**kwargs: Args passed to the matplotlib scatter function.

 """